 Meditation, deep breathing exercises, journaling and hanging out with positive thinking friends all will help you get through it with flying colors…the trouble is you don’t want to do any of those things when you are in the midst of your crisis.
 You want to feel sorry for yourself.
 You want to do everything that is bad for you.
 Many guys buy a Harley or Corvette…I traveled alone to Nepal.

-Mid-life crisis can be expensive or it can be experiential.
+A mid-life crisis can be expensive or it can be experiential.
 Mine was both.
 In the end, I was really satisfied with my trip and the outcome.

 Life doesn’t have to be hard, we tend to make it that way.
 Commit to a good outcome and take action to achieve it and you will realize your dreams.